Gun Licensing and Restoration

 Any discussion of gun right restoration after conviction of a felony must begin by acknowledging federal law which enforces a permanent ban on the use or possession of any firearm by a felon, other than certain archaic firearms such as a pellet rifle, muzzle-loader, or black powder gun.
 Under federal law, a felon is defined as anyone convicted of a crime punishable by a year or more in jail, with some exceptions.
 With that being said, if you are still interested in having your right to possess and/or use one of the limited weapons unaffected by the federal restriction, there are certain considerations under Michigan law.

 Michigan law lists certain felonies, which it deems “specified” felonies for purposes of gun right restrictions.
-If you were convicted of a felony that is not listed, or a “non-specified felony”, then your state gun rights are automatically reinstated three years after all of the following circumstances occurred; (1) you have paid all fines imposed for the violation, (2) you have served all terms of imprisonment imposed for the violation, and (3) you have successfully completed all conditions of probation or parole imposed for the violation.
+If you were convicted of a felony that is not listed or a “non-specified felony,” then your state gun rights are automatically reinstated three years after all of the following circumstances occurred: (1) all fines have been paid, (2) you completed your prison term (if any), and (3) you completed all conditions of probation or parole.